-The artisans beat the wet lengths of cotton on river stones worn down by years of use to make them softer, and then lay them out to dry and be naturally bleached by the sun.
+The artisans beat the wet lengths of cotton on river stones worn down by years of use to make them softer and then lay them out to dry to be naturally bleached by the sun.

 Carving the blocks

-A design, either traditional or modern, is drawn onto paper and then transferred to a perfectly smooth block of wood.
-The block can be sourced from many types of trees (many of our artisan partners choose to use readily available mango wood), but it always needs to be 2-3 inches thick to prevent warping.
+A traditional or modern design is drawn onto paper and then transferred to a perfectly smooth block of wood.
+The block can be sourced from many types of trees.
+Many of our artisan partners choose to use readily available, sustainable mango wood.
+It always needs to be 2-3 inches thick to prevent warping.
 A separate block must be made for each color incorporated into the design.

 Only the most experienced carvers can work on the complex designs.
 And the most intricate details are always saved for last to avoid damaging the delicate lines in the process.

-After the fabric has been cut to size, the colors have been prepared, and the blocks are all ready, the artisans can start to print.
-They will lay the fabric out across a long table and draw a chalk reference line.
+After the fabric is cut to size, the colors prepared, and the blocks are ready, the artisans can start printing.
+They lay the fabric across a long table and draw a chalk reference line.

-They dip the block into the dye, press it firmly onto the fabric, and then hit it with a mallet.
-This process is repeated over and over again, by only the steadiest hands, until the pattern has completely covered the length of fabric.
+They dip the block into the dye and press it firmly onto the fabric.
+This process is repeated over and over again, with only the steadiest hands, until the pattern has completely covered the length of the fabric.
 If there are multiple colors in the design, the artisan lets each color dry before applying the next, each with a new stamp.
-It is extremely time consuming and requires precision so that there are no breaks in the motif.
+It is extremely time-consuming and requires precision, so the motif has no breaks.

 Final wash and dry

-Once the printing is complete and the color has set, the fabric is thoroughly washed and dried.
+Once the printing is complete and the color is set, the fabric is thoroughly washed and dried.

-This is followed by a final check for any quality issues and any cutting or sewing that needs to take place.
+This is followed by a final check for any quality issues and any cutting or sewing needed.